bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![line plot](./pics_11_data_visualization/fig19.png)
 *<sub>Figure 19: XY-scatter plot for dietary intervention for 365 days.</sub>*

-As you can see from the above chart, the data on the x-axis are now seperated according to their value.
+As you can see from the above chart, the data on the x-axis are now separated according to their value.

 To show the use of an XY-scatter plot to visualize a correlation, the [ChickWeight dataset](https://github.com/selva86/datasets/blob/master/ChickWeight.csv) from R was used.
 The weight column represents the body weight of the chick (g).
 The time column represents the number of days since birth when the measurement was made.